Jacob Bicker: Career

-Jacob Bicker was one of the richest people of the Dutch Golden Age and was estimated to have a fortune of 220,000 guilders in 1631.
+Jacob Bicker was estimated to have a fortune of 220,000 guilders in 1631.
 In 1643 Jacob Bicker inherited the castle and estate of Engelenburg near Herwijnen from his relative Pieter Dircksz Graeff.
 In the 1640s Jacob Bicker belonged to the Bickerse ligue, which opposed Stadholder Frederick Henry, Prince of Orange.
-Among his other posts, he held that of Schepen of Amsterdam.
-In 1647 he died in Amsterdam, shortly before the death of his brother Andries Bicker.
+Among his other posts, he held that of schepen; from 1641 he joined the Wisselbank.
+He lived in the parental house at Lange Niezel.
+In July 1646 he died and was buried nearby in the Oude Kerk, Amsterdam.

-Besides some lands in 's-Graveland and Gooilust, Bicker also owned country houses in Baarn, Soest, Bilthoven and Hollandsche Rading buitenhuizen: 'De Eult', 'Pijnenburg', Gooilust and Kasteel de Hooge Vuursche.
+Bicker owned country houses in Baarn and Soest: 'Den Eult' and 'Pijnenburg', and :nl:Kasteel de Hooge Vuursche.
+Between 1643 and 1646 he was lord of :nl:Engelenburg.